deepthiinduri/TRACK_THE_COVID/README.md

 <p>
 <img src="https://github.com/deepthiinduri/TRACK_THE_COVID/blob/main/TRACK_THE_COVID/Health%20Info.png" align="left" width="300px"/>
-HealthInfo contains Symptoms, Treatments, Precautions of Covid-19 and Vaccinations all around the world and available vaccination centers in India for the next 10 days.
+HealthInfo contains Symptoms, Treatments, Precautions of Covid-19 and Vaccinations all around the world with available vaccination centers in India for the next 10 days.
 </p>

 <p align="center">